-They were awarded by King Henry III to Hugh Despenser who was the Lord of the Manor.
+They were awarded by King Henry III to Hugh le Despenser who was the Lord of the Manor.
 King Henry was just nine at the time and he later confirmed the charters in 1227.

-- Working closely with our current traders and showpeople to provide them with an opportunity to tell their own stories about the market and fair.
+- Worked closely with our current traders and showpeople to provide them with an opportunity to tell their own stories about the market and fair.
 The traders and showpeople have family connections to the market and fair stretching back several generations.